-Cymbopogon.
-Much sought after in Asian cooking.
+Cymbopogon flexuosus.
+Much sought after in southeast Asian cooking.
 Also gives landscapes a tropical and exotic feel.
 Useful as a non-toxic insect repellant and potpourri.
 When cut, the stalk has an appetizing sweet lemony scent and taste.
 Tall uniform plants.
 Germination can be eratic, so plant more seed than you require.
-Heat tolerant.
-Approx. 270 seeds/pkg.
+Start indoors.
+Approx. 250 seeds/pkg.

 Start seeds indoors in late February-mid March.
 Plant ¼” depth in pre-moistened soil while allowing constant temperature of 21C surrounded by clear plastic dome until seeds have germinated.
 Keep seed trays in complete darkness until they germinate.
 Germination takes anywhere between 5-14 days.
 Once seeds have germinated move to a well lit location and remove clear plastic dome and heat.
 Once seedlings have reached 6 inches transplant to larger pots or outdoors in full sun if all risk of frost has passed.